 - In a cast-iron Dutch oven or other heavy pot with a lid, melt the bacon grease over medium heat.
 Brown the sausage for 10 to 15 minutes, carefully scraping the brown sticky bits off the bottom as it cooks.

-- Add the Trinity (yellow onions, bell peppers and celery) to the Dutch oven with the meat; stir until they are mixed well with the meats.
-Brown for about 15 minutes, stirring as needed not to let them scorch on the bottom of the pan.
+- Add the Trinity (yellow onions, bell peppers, and celery) and the green onions to the Dutch oven with the meat; stir until they are mixed well with the meat.
+Brown for about 15 minutes, stirring as needed to prevent scorching.
 You want them to cook down and begin to caramelize.

 - After about 15 minutes add the garlic and stir until aromatic-about 2 minutes or so.
 Add about half of the Herb and Spice Blend and some kosher salt, stir it up good.